Dog Has Crusty Scabs On His Back?

 • Hormonal Imbalances: Conditions like hypothyroidism and Cushing’s disease can affect skin health, leading to scabs.

-• Nutritional Deficiencies: A poor diet can lead to dry, flaky skin and increased risk of infections and scabs.
+• Nutritional Deficiencies: A poor diet can lead to dry, flaky skin and an increased risk of infections and scabs.

 • Autoimmune Disorders: Dogs with weakened immune systems may be prone to skin infections and develop scabs.